-This beautiful new addition to Vermilion's park system overlooks the Vermilion River under the historic water tower on West River Road in Harbour Town.
+This beautiful Vermilion park overlooks the Vermilion River under the historic water tower on West River Road in Harbour Town.
 This award winning park features flowering trees, plantings, benches, picnic tables and breathtaking views of the river.
 The site also features an historical marker plaque highlighting Vermilion's railroad history.

 Community Swimming Pool

 Featuring one of the most beautiful beaches along Lake Erie, this private park is open to the public.
-A family car pass is offered on Tuesdays and Thursdays for $30 and daily room rentals are available above the Stand June 10 through Labor Day.
+A family car pass can be purchased and daily room rentals are available above the Stand.
 Historic Linwood Park features great picnic areas, basketball and volleyball courts, tennis, shuffleboard and an ice cream stand.
 Historic cottage rentals are also available.
 Located at 4920 Liberty Avenue.
-For more information call (440) 967-4237.

 Old Woman Creek